Ogden Utah Temple: History

+In 2020, like all the church's other temples, the temple was closed for a time in response to the coronavirus pandemic.

 The Ogden Temple was originally constructed with 115000 sqft and four floors, one below ground.
 The temple included six ordinance rooms and eleven sealing rooms.
 The stone on the temple was fluted and decorative metal grillwork was added between the stone.
 Gold windows with directional glass also added to the beauty of the temple.